How is personal injury compensation determined?

 - If the injury requires architectural changes, modifications, or other changes to your house to accommodate your accessibility needs, the costs might be eligible for inclusion in your claim or lawsuit.

 - If the injury is permanent and prevents you from being able to return to your job full time or return at all, lost wages may be eligible for inclusion in your claim or lawsuit.
-If you must change positions and take a lesser paying job, your Milwaukee personal injury lawyer may be able to include the difference in wages as part of your damages.
+If you must change positions and take a lesser paying job, your Milwaukee personal injury Attorney may be able to include the difference in wages as part of your damages.

-- Depending on the nature of your injury, if it causes you pain and suffering, a personal injury lawyer in Milwaukee WI can determine a fair dollar amount as compensation.
+- Depending on the nature of your injury, if it causes you pain and suffering, a personal injury Attorney in Milwaukee WI can determine a fair dollar amount as compensation.
 In addition to your pain and suffering, the fact that it’s permanent may cause you immense emotional distress.
 For some cases, damage compensation for pain and suffering can be significant.

 - If the injury prevents you from being able to enjoy certain activities or hobbies such as gardening, dancing, or bowling, then this loss may qualify as “loss of enjoyment.”
-As with pain and suffering, placing a dollar amount on this hardship is best done by an experienced Milwaukee personal injury lawyer.
+As with pain and suffering, placing a dollar amount on this hardship is best done by an experienced Milwaukee personal injury Attorney.

 - If your injury will require a lifetime of medication, surgery, treatment of one kind or another, the anticipated costs can be included in your claim.

 - Permanent injuries may elicit more award money from juries if the victim is especially young, rather than if the victim is in the last years of a long life.
-An experienced Milwaukee personal injury lawyer may have a sense of how a jury may react to you as the victim.
+An experienced Milwaukee personal injury Attorney may have a sense of how a jury may react to you as the victim.

 - Permanent injuries that involve the back or joints are often especially painful.
 A spinal injury can cause full-time discomfort or chronic pain.
 Some injuries are more prone to this than others.
 In addition to spinal injuries, damage to vertebrae, ligaments, and cartilage can be serious which in turn can increase the value of your claim.
 After a review of your case, a Milwaukee personal injury lawyer can include your medical records as proof of the seriousness of your accident injury.